pryv/dev-pryv.io-opener/src-dest/README.md

 Open Pryv.io comes packaged with [app-web-auth3](https://github.com/pryv/app-web-auth3), the web pages for app authorization, user registration and password reset.

-During the set-up process it has been built and published in `./public_html/access` to customize it, refer to the README.md document in `./app-web-auth3` folder.
+During the set-up process it has been built and published in `public_html/access/`.
+To customize it, refer to its `README` in `app-web-auth3/`.

-To publish a new build, simply copy or move the content of the generated in `./app-web-auth3/dist` in place of `./public_html/access`
+To use a new build, simply copy the contents of the generated files from `app-web-auth3/dist/` to `public_html/access/`

 #### Visual assets and icons

-Your platforms visuals can be customized from `./public_html/assets/` folder, please refer to the README.md inside.
-These assets are a checkout from [assets-pryv.me](https://github.com/pryv/assets-pryv.me) repository.
+Your platforms visuals can be customized in `public_html/assets/`, please refer to the README inside.
+These assets are a clone of the [assets-pryv.me](https://github.com/pryv/assets-pryv.me) repository.

 #### E-Mails<a name="custom-email"></a>

-Pryv.io sends welcome e-mail at registration and during "password lost" process.
+Pryv.io can send e-mails at registration and password reset request.

 The emails can be send either by local sendmail (default) or SMTP.
-Note: It's pre-configured to find sendmail in `/usr/sbin/sendmail` change the configuration accordingly to your system.

-This service, its documentation and mail templates can be found in the `./service-mail/` folder.
+This service, its documentation and mail templates can be found in `service-mail/`.

 ## Contributing